-Dr. McClennen is the associate director of the School of International Affairs and the founding director of Penn State's Center for Global Studies, a Title VI National Resource Center, and has ties to the departments of Comparative Literature, Spanish, and Women's Studies.
+Dr. McClennen is professor of comparative literature and international sffairs and the founding director of Penn State's Center for Global Studies, a Title VI National Resource Center, and has ties to the departments of Comparative Literature, Spanish, and Women's Studies.
 She has published nine books and has two in process.
 Her most recent book is The Routledge Companion to Human Rights and Literature (2015), co-edited with Alexandra Schultheis Moore, which includes over 50 contributions to the topic.
 She also recently published, Is Satire Saving our Nation?
 Mockery and American Politics (Palgrave 2014), co-authored with Penn State communications undergraduate Remy Maisel, and Neoliberalism, Terrorism, Education (Paradigm 2013), which she co-wrote with Jeffrey Di Leo, Henry Giroux, and Kenneth Saltman.
 Her next major media studies project is Globalization and Latin American Cinema, which focuses on the ways that a number of films from Latin America reflect national and international cultural policies, shifts in production and consumption of cinema, and changing identity constructions.

 In addition to her books she has edited eight special issues of journals and published over 60 scholarly essays on a range of topics all of which coalesce around the question of how culture, politics, and society intersect.
 Her work often analyzes the links between political events and their media representations, which has led her to critique the relationship between mainstream culture, politics, bias, and social injustice.
 She also publishes on cultural responses to social conflict such as those associated with war, imperialism, immigration, dictatorship, patriarchy, and globalization.
 She has also published research on satire, politics, social media, and the millennial generation.